-The first grant awarded by the charity in 1897 was made just a few hundred vards from our office in Hammersmith.
-London.

-n those days the decision on awarding grants was made by a committee of local volunteers, with the monies being paid directly by our founder Elizabeth Finn herself.
+The first grant awarded by the charity in 1897 was made just a few hundred yards from our office in grants was made by a committee of local volunteers, with the monies being paid directly by our founder Elizabeth Finn herself.
 Today those applying for support can still be visited by a volunteer to help guide them through the process, and the decision and provision of support is carried out by our team of caseworkers.